Ash1421/Ash1421/README.md

     <tr>
       <td colspan="2" style="padding: 10px;">
         <h3 style="padding: 10px;">
-          I don't own or know all of the languages and frameworks, hardware, software, products, or anything metioned below but i have learned some of them partially and used most of them and own some of there products.
+          I don't own or know all of the languages and frameworks, hardware, software, products, or anything metioned below but I have learned some of them partially and used most of them and own some of their products.
         </h3>
       </td>
     </tr>